coreos/coreos-assembler/README.md

 sending an update to its update_engine.
 The update is the `coreos_*_update.gz` in the latest build directory.

+#### kola test namespacing
+The top-level namespace of tests should fit into one of the following categories:
+1. Groups of tests targeting specific packages/binaries may use that namespace (ex: `docker.*`)
+2. Tests that target multiple supported distributions may use the `coreos` namespace.
+3. Tests that target singular distributions may use the distribution's namespace.

 #### kola test registration
 Registering kola tests currently requires that the tests are registered under the kola package and that the test function itself lives within